Chart Color Schemes

 Lalor Park - Kings Langley has a typical household mix, with a lower-than-average median household size

-Family households account for 76.3% of all households, including 39.4% couples with children, 22.2% couples without children, and 13.0% single parent families.
-Non-family households make up the remaining 23.7%, with lone person households at 21.0% and group households comprising 2.7%.
-The median household size is 2.8 people, which is smaller than the Greater Sydney average of 2.9.
+Family households account for 76.3 percent of all households, including 39.4 percent couples with children, 22.2 percent couples without children, and 13.0 percent single parent families.
+Non-family households constitute the remaining 23.7 percent, with lone person households at 21.0 percent and group households comprising 2.7 percent of the total.
+The median household size is 2.8 people, smaller than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households